 Overall, there are several ways to reduce the number of missed appointments in your clinic.
 If you’re understaffed or your front desk already has a ton on their plate, don’t fret.
 Honestly, you may want to seek the assistance of a medical services company, such as DrCatalyst, that provides administrative support.
 With DrCatalyst, not only do our remote nurses schedule patient appointments according to your clinic’s scheduling protocols, provider availability, and office hours, but they also call your scheduled patients one or two days before their appointments to remind them of their upcoming appointment.

-Your practice already has many challenges to deal with, no-shows don’t have to be another challenge added to the list.
+Your practice already has a ton of challenges to deal with; no-shows don’t have to be yet another challenge added to that list.
 Let our organization help you.
-One of our specialists would love to chat with you about how get your no-show rate down and improve your patient revenue cycle.
+One of our specialists would love to chat with you about how to get your no-show rate down and improve your patient revenue cycle.